T

 +

 Ibiza uses a standard European electrical voltage of 230V with a frequency of 50Hz.
 The plug type is Type F, which features two round pins.
-If you are traveling from a country with different voltage or plug types (like the US or UK), you will need a voltage converter and an adapter to charge your electronic devices.
+Visitors from countries with different voltage or plug types (like the UK or North America) will need a voltage converter and an adapter for their electronic devices to function safely.